 Recipe and image courtesy of Dr Oetker.

 Chocolate Skull Cookies Recipe For Halloween.
 Hello friends.
 So how are you today?

-Fancy making some of these chocolate skull cookies for Halloween?
+Do you also fancy making some of these chocolate skull cookies for Halloween?
 So scary, aren’t they?

 Chocolate Skull Cookies Recipe: